• Skip to primary navigation

 Choosing an Outdoor Patio Heater

-Shorter days and cooler evenings are have arrived.
-However, cooler weather doesn’t mean you can’t still enjoy your backyard, patio or porch.
-An outdoor patio heater can keep you and the whole family warm so you can enjoy your backyard during the cooler days and night nights of fall and winter.
+Shorter days and cooler evenings have arrived.
+However, cooler weather doesn’t mean you can’t still enjoy your backyard, patio, or porch.
+An outdoor patio heater can keep you and the whole family warm so you can enjoy your backyard during the cooler days and nights of fall and winter.
 Of course, there’s lots to consider before choosing a heater that’s right for your needs.

 The most important thing you’ll need to think about is the size and layout of your patio or outdoor space.
 Where will you put your heater?
 Are there any overhangs, or is there any landscaping to consider?
 A little planning will go a long way.
 Once you know where your heater will go, you can select a fuel option and style that works best for your needs.